rozariot/FFShark_Wireshark_Integration/README.md

 - Doesn't look like we ever clean up the interface in ffshark_send/read_packets.py.
 Should call axilite.clean() at some point.
 How will interrupts work?
 Is it safe.
 - Still not certain we don't ocassionally hang the board.
 Is something not thread safe??
 - Right now we're writing the PCAP file to an actual file first, then reading it and printing to terminal.
 This seems unecessary and we should see if we can print directly.
+- Need to optimize packet filtering throughput.
+Currently using AXI FIFO interface.
+Should try AXI DMA